BurkusCat/NextPage/README.md

 # Next Page
 Next Page is a Personal Book Library application developed with .NET MAUI and C#.
 This application was written by Ronan Burke.

+This is a sample/reference application showcasing some best practices in .NET MAUI development.

 ## Prerequisites
 - Visual Studio 2022 17.9.4
   - .NET MAUI workload